 Say a woman living in Orlando, Florida starts feeling overly stressed at work.
 In an effort to relax at home, she starts drinking to relieve her stress.
 After a few months of this, she is drinking at work and neglecting her responsibilities.
-In turn, this constant need to drink and feeling of falling behind has made her more stressed out than ever.
+In turn, this constant need to drink and feeling of falling behind has made her more stressed-out than ever.

-If she eventually decided to attend a conventional rehab in Orlando, Florida, then she might find some issues with her treatment plan.
+If she eventually decided to attend a conventional addiction treatment rehab in Orlando, Florida, then she might find some issues with her treatment plan.
 The first issue would be that the programming is geared toward addressing her addiction, not her mental health issues.
-This might give her the tools to cope with addiction, but not the skills to manage her anxiety that led to her drinking.
+This might give her the tools to cope with addiction, but not the skills to manage the anxiety that led to her drinking.
 Furthermore, it may be difficult for her to participate in group therapy when she realizes that other group members don’t share her experience with mental illness.

-Like traditional rehabilitation centers, our dual diagnosis treatment begins with medically supervised drug detox.
+Like traditional rehabilitation centers, dual diagnosis treatment begins with medically supervised drug detox.
 Not only does this treatment minimize withdrawal symptoms, but it ensures that you are safe during detoxification.

 Generally, our drug detox program lasts for five to seven days.
 During this time, your vitals are monitored 24/7 to ensure your comfort and safety.
 Moreover, you will receive regular visits from trained medical professionals to treat and monitor any new symptoms as they arise.
-This comprehensive, compassionate care turns dangerous drug withdrawals into an experience that, while potentially uncomfortable, is entirely manageable.
+This comprehensive, compassionate care turns dangerous drug withdrawals into an experience that, while potentially uncomfortable, is manageable.